awsdocs/amazon-kendra-developer-guide/doc_source/what-is-kendra.md

 1. [Getting started](getting-started.md) – Explains how to set up your account and test the Amazon Kendra search API\.

-1. [Creating an index](create-index.md) – Explains how to us Amazon Kendra to create a search index and to add data sources to sync your documents\.
+1. [Creating an index](create-index.md) – Explains how to use Amazon Kendra to create a search index and to add data sources to sync your documents\.

 1. [Adding documents directly to an index](in-adding-documents.md) – Explains how to add documents directly to an Amazon Kendra index\.